revenue-health/www.revenue.health/content/team.md

 Manoj is skilled in needs assessment, strategic planning, establishing priorities and delegating tasks, motivating teams to reach for their best, and following through to ensure success.

 ### Imran Shah - Director of IT
-Imran an IT systems engineer, certified in cyber-security and IT process frameworks (ITIL).
-Imran brings to the team just under a decade of experience as a technical IT Consultant, having held [non-government] positions at multiple US Federal Government agencies.
-He spent several years as a Systems Administrator, before moving into the role of Systems Engineer.
+Imran brings to the team just under a decade of professional experience as a IT Systems Engineer, having held [non-government] positions at multiple US Federal Government agencies.
+Currently, Imran is a Program Manager on a federal contract, as well as an Technical IT Operations Lead on the contract itself.
+Imran is certified in cyber-security as well as IT process frameworks (ITIL v3) for providing optimal service as an IT provider.
+More recently, Imran has added several years of experience in business analysis, technical writing, and corporate strategy planning & development - to his portfolio.

-More recently, Imran has added several years of experience in business analysis, technical writing, and corporate strategy planning & development; as well as knowledge of cloud based technologies.
+### Amar Chauhan - Director of Business Development and Strategy